mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

 iFF_PPIndC            |     0.656715

    Interestingly, these values are now 6 out of 10 based around minutes played, where as with over all points it was 4 of 10.
-This was essentially the inverse of what I'd expected, since I thought that the Points Per Game feature would reduce the dependancy on time.
+This was essentially the inverse of what I'd expected, since I thought that the Points Per Game feature would reduce the dependence on time.

    What we see here from our quick analysis breaks down into three main points, the first two of which are not particularly surprising.
-Those primary points are that once you get past the set of players who will be cut, there is a remarkably normal distribution of points, and second that there is little benefit to creating additionaal features around points per game.
+Those primary points are that once you get past the set of players who will be cut, there is a remarkably normal distribution of points, and second that there is little benefit to creating additional features around points per game.

    The more interesting segment is how correlated time is to a players performance as we can see in the mapping of correlations above.
 This is certainly a prime example of how correlation is not causation, but time on ice stands as the most important metric we see above, and will certainly play a role in our models in the next segment.

 ### 3. Model Building <a class="anchor" id="Model_Building"></a>

-   I went through three classes of models, starting with the classic linear regression, then more advanced ensemble models such as  Random Forests and Gradent Boosted Regressors.
+   I went through three classes of models, starting with the classic linear regression, then more advanced ensemble models such as  Random Forests and Gradient Boosted Regressors.
 I also employed grid search to tune my models as I went.

-   I made an 80/20 split of taining and testing data and began with the linear regression.
+   I made an 80/20 split of training and testing data and began with the linear regression.

     model_data.set_index(keys=['Player','Team','Year','Position'],inplace=True)
     Target = model_data.iloc[:,0].values